yw4291/Quantas2.0/README.md

 This project was developed with reference to the following open-source repositories:

-- [ModelGenerator](https://github.com/genbio-ai/ModelGenerator) and [grenepipe](https://github.com/moiexpositoalonsolab/grenepipe/tree/master) – for project structure and documentation style
+- [ModelGenerator](https://github.com/genbio-ai/ModelGenerator) and [grenepipe](https://github.com/moiexpositoalonsolab/grenepipe/tree/master) – for project structure and documentation style.